-School of Knowledge Science, Japan Advanced Institute of Science and Technology a) E-mail: miuramo@jaist.ac.jp b) E-mail: kuni@jaist.ac.jp rangement on the acquisition of knowledge from a lecture.
+In this paper, we investigate the effect of note rearrangement on the acquisition of knowledge from a lecture.
 We center on the note-taking of students.
 To examine this effect, we have carried out a laboratory experiment.
-The objective of this research is to confirm whether the note rearrangement tasks on digitized note improve knowledge acquisition.
-When it is confirmed, the possibility of digitized note will be augmented.
 The rest of this paper is organized as follows.
 We describe related work in Section 2, present the design and results of our experiment in Section 3, and conclude with our directions for future work in 4.